Amirshahzad422/chatbot_Grok/README.md

 1. Check your internet connection
 2. Verify the API key is correct
 3. Open browser developer tools (F12) to check for any JavaScript errors
-4. Ensure CORS is not blocking the API requests
+4. Ensure CORS is not blocking the API requests # chatbot_Grok